Deploying Gardener Locally and Enabling Provider-Extensions

 Prerequisites

-• Make sure that you have access to a Kubernetes cluster you can use as a seed cluster in this setup.
+120Giof disk size for the Docker daemon.
+Tip: You can clean up unused data withdocker system dfanddocker system prune -a. - Make sure that you have access to a Kubernetes cluster you can use as a seed cluster in this setup.

-• When bootstrapping gardenlet to the cluster, your new seed will have the same provider type as the shoot cluster you use - an AWS shoot will become an AWS seed, a GCP shoot will become a GCP seed, etc. (only relevant when using a Gardener shoot as seed).
+gardenletto the cluster, your new seed will have the same provider type as the shoot cluster you use - an AWS shoot will become an AWS seed, a GCP shoot will become a GCP seed, etc. (only relevant when using a Gardener shoot as seed).

 Provide Infrastructure Credentials and Configuration